nikolholicka/Hypotesis_Testing_Northwind_Database/README.md

 ### 1. About this project

-For this project I used hypothesis testing and statistical analysis to answer multiple questions about the perfomance of the business.
+For this project I used hypothesis testing and statistical analysis to answer multiple questions about the performance of the business.
 I have tested multiple hypotheses for each question.
 I have moslty used **Welch's t-tests and one-way ANOVA tests**.

 ### 2. About the dataset

 The Northwind database is an SQL server database created by Microsoft and simulates data from a fictional wholesaler of foods.
-I have worked with a joined multiple tables in order to find the desired insight.
+I have  joined multiple tables in order to find the desired insight.

 ### 3. Notebook overview